heptarch/heptarch.github.io/drafts/will.md

 S^* = \arg\max_{|S| = k} \sigma(S).
 $$

 This is a simplification of the problem for a number of reasons; to name a few, neurons activate with nonlinear thresholds, the goal is not a large cascade but a specific basic of attraction, and connections are themselves time-dependent.
-But even this simplification of the problem is tremendously hard;
+But even this simplification of the problem is intractable!

 <!-- ## Introduction